 - How can these components be adapted for U.S. policy/care systems?

-- Findings will produce an initial roadmap of policy and future research recommendations for adopting/adapting components of the GACP in the U.S. and a meaningful cross-cultural contribution to the evidence-base for T/GM youth policy and care.
+- Produce an initial roadmap of policy and future research recommendations for adopting/adapting components of the GACP in the U.S. and a meaningful cross-cultural contribution to the evidence-base for T/GM youth policy and care.

 Transgender/gender minority mental health related to: gender affirmation (i.e., the ability to affirm one’s gender identity, which may include social and time-dependent medical transition), and (2) environmental affirmation which depends on policies and practices that respect the gender identities of T/GM youth and afford social protections (e.g., in family, civic, legal, and educational settings).